Portland vice scandal: Legislative response

 Walter Lafferty, Portland's U.S. Representative, vowed to bring the scandal to Washington's attention, though his efforts were short-lived.

-The Oregon state legislature responded to the scandal by amending the state's sodomy law via House Bill 145 (1913).
+The Oregon state legislature responded to the scandal by amending the state's sodomy law with 1913 Oregon House Bill 145.
 The law was clarified and broadened to include "any act or practice of sexual perversity," including fellatio.
 At the time, courts had previously ruled that sodomy laws similar to Oregon's did not cover oral sex, and it was believed that convictions based on oral rather than anal sex acts might be reversed.
-Also under H.B.
-145, the maximum sentence for sodomy in the state penitentiary was tripled, from five years to fifteen.
+Also under House Bill 145, the maximum sentence for sodomy in the state penitentiary was tripled, from five years to fifteen.